grycap/TaScaaS/README.md

  ${app_acronym}-${stage}/input/data.tar
  ```

  the value of **inputFile** should be *"data.tar"*.
 Notice that, although the first parameter is called **iterations**, the platform can be used for non iterative applications.
 For example, for processing files, where each iteration corresponds to a single file included or accessible via the input data.
 In the *Examples* section we will illustrate this usage with examples.
 If our application does not tolerate iteration reasignation, the value of **time** can be set to a negative value to disable load balancing on this job.
-Otherwise, this value will be used to calculate the time between load balance reports and, depending on the execution speed of the initial workers, if the execution require, and how many, new workers must be deployed to finish the execution within the specified time.
+Otherwise, this value will be used to calculate the time between load balance reports.
+In addition, if the job partitions are not expected to finish in the specified time, TaScaaS will create more job partitions to try to finish the execution witihin time.

 ## Dispatcher
- The Dispatcher function handles the life cycle of the worker infrastructures, including registration, disconnection an job petitions.
+ The Dispatcher function handles the life cycle of the worker infrastructures, including registration, disconnection an job requests.
 However, it does not track the job once it has been sent to be processed.
 The job tracking will be done by the LB function.
 In addition, the dispatcher function performs the evaluation of the system workload and the calculation s of the required capacity described at section **Scale hint**.

 ## LB
  The purpose of the load balance function is to track the job progress.
 Each job has one or more working nodes executing a part of the whole task.
 When a worker starts to process one of these parts, a start petition is sent to the API, which is received by the LB function to flag this part as started.
 Analogously, when a worker finishes its job part, a finish petition is received by the LB function to flag the part as finished.
 However, during the execution, the procedure is divided in two types depending on whether load balance is enabled.
-For balanced jobs, LB function expects to receive regular *report* (see section **API** subsection **/lb/{id}/report**) petitions to reassign the iterations of each job partition according to the computation speed of each worker.
+For balanced jobs, LB function expects to receive regular *report* (see section **API** subsection **/lb/{id}/report**) requests to reassign the iterations of each job partition according to the computation speed of each worker.
 In addition, LB function will create new partitions if the predicted execution time exceed the configuration parameter **time**.
 On the other hand, for non balanced jobs, the LB function does not expect to receive any report.
 Hence, no iteration reassignation is calculated and no new partitions are created.

 ## Data

-Data function receive only the *upload* petitions.
+Data function receive only the *upload* requests.
 As response, they include a presigned URL to upload the data to the TaScaaS S3 bucket, in the *output/results* folder.

 ## DynamoDB table